KeerthiKuthati/TestDemo/EmployeeHelpDesk.md

 This solution uses Kaizala as the front-end, SharePoint as the backend and Flow as a means to interact with Kaizala and SharePoint.
 A user creates the ticket by submitting a form in Kaizala, ticket details submitted using this card is captured and stored in the SharePoint using Flow.On submission, User gets an updated card, either when-
    1. Help desk agent updates the status of the ticket in SharePoint (New, Assigned or Resolved) or

-   2. Help desk agents addscomments on the ticket in SharePoint or
+   2. Help desk agents adds comments on the ticket in SharePoint or

    3. Both, help desk agent updates status and adds comments in SharePoint